Twisted strong Macdonald theorems and adjoint orbits: Slice theorems for the adjoint action

 \subsection{The regular semisimple slice}

-Let $L^{rs} \subset L$ be the subset of regular semisimple elements. $L^{rs}$ is an affine open subset of $L$ (its complement is the vanishing set of a single $G$-invariant function) and consequently the image of $L^{rs}$ in $Q = L // G$ is open.
-The regular semisimple slice theorem states that there is a commutative square
+Let $L^{rs} \subset L$ be the subset of regular semisimple elements. $L^{rs}$ is an affine open subset of $L$ (its complement is the vanishing set of a single $G$-invariant function) and consequently the image $Q^r$ of $L^{rs}$ in $Q = L // G$ is open.
+The well-known regular semisimple slice theorem states that there is a commutative square

 where $W$ is the Weyl group of $L$ and $\mfh^r$ is the set of regular elements in $\mfh$.
 The notation $G / H \times_W \mfh^r$ denotes the quotient of $G / H \times \mfh^r$ under the free action of $W = N(H) / H$ acting by right multiplication on $G / H$ and by the adjoint action on $\mfh^r$.
 Both horizontal maps are isomorphisms.
-The top horizontal map is given by multiplication, while the bottom horizontal map is given by restriction to $\mfh$.
+The top horizontal map is given by multiplication, while the bottom horizontal map is projection to $Q$.

-Applying the arc space functor to the above diagram gives a slice theorem for $L^{rs}[[z]]$.
-The purpose of this section is to extend this slice theorem to arbitrary parahorics.
-We start by observing that there is a similar slice theorem for parabolics.
-Recall that the parahoric $\mfp = \{x \in \mfg[z] : x(0) \in \mfp_0\}$ for some parabolic $\mfp_0 \subset L_0$.
-The image $R^{rs}$ of $\mfp_0 \cap L_0^{rs}$ in $R$ is open, since it's complement is the zero set of a single $\mcP_0$-invariant function.
-The following lemma is likely well-known; we give a proof using ideas that will apply in the parahoric case. \begin{lemma} There is a commutative diagram